-ext/ The file extension can be included on the end of the options, this is used only for making the index of all graphs for that type (see below) graphname Graph name.
-For XML this can be just to produce one XML file with all graphs. .ext Extension for file type required ?options Options can alternatively be included as a HTML form GET field list
+options/ Optional graph colour control options.
+Useful when extracting a list of images as they all must have the same options, since the list is just graphname.png as a relative link thereby ensuring all graphs appear in this directory.
+The options list can include / separators rather than & separators to make apparent subdirectories. ext/ The file extension can be included on the end of the options, this is used only for making the index of all graphs for that type (see below). graphname Graph name.
+For XML this can be just to produce one XML file with all graphs.
+If omitted, an index will be served (see below). .ext Extension for the file type required.
+Optional if no graph name is supplied. ?options Options can alternatively be included as a HTML form GET field list

-Where no graph name or ext are provided, i.e. the index page of a directory then an html page is served.
-An ext/ can be included after any options to make a list of files of that type.
+Where no graph name or ext are provided (i.e. the index page of a directory) then an html page is served.
+An ext/can be included after any options to make a list of files of that type.
 Otherwise the index is an html page explaining the options.